TiagoSantos81/libregrammar/README.md

 Now you can use the bleeding edge development copy of LanguageTool `*.jar` files, be aware that it might contain regressions.

+## Docker image

+A Docker image recipe is available on https://github.com/py-crash/docker-libregrammar, with thanks to @py-crash.

 ### License

 Unless otherwise noted, this software is distributed under the LGPL, see file [COPYING.txt](https://github.com/TiagoSantos81/languagetool/blob/master/COPYING.txt).